Getting started#

 Getting help#

-Apart from the online documentation, you can see the help in the embedded Jupyter Qt Console with auto-complete and as follows:
+Apart from the online documentation, you can access help directly in the embedded Jupyter Qt Console:

 • help(SBColor) - prints the docstring in the console.

-• SBColor? - prints the docstring in the console but does not not flush it, to exit press ‘q’.
+• SBColor? - prints the docstring in the console without immediately flushing it; press q to exit.

 • SBColor.__doc__ - prints a special attribute __doc__ of modules, functions, classes, and methods.